TwidereProject/TwidereX-Android/README.md

 ## What's Happening
-### 1.0.3 - January 2021 Update
+### 1.1.0 - April 2021 Update
+- **Mastodon Support is here!**
+- You can now save media for a tweet
- - You can now search and @ user while composing new tweet
+- You can now filtering user timeline by reply
- - New design for login with custom API key support
+- Add clear image and tweet cache support
+- UI/UX tweaking
 - Stability improve

-### What is being planned for 1.1 - January 2021
+### What is being planned for 1.1.1 - April 2021

-For 1.1, we are proactively working on:
+For 1.1.1, we are proactively working on:
-- **Mastodon Support!**
+- **List Timeline Support!**
 - Stability
 - UI/UX tweaking